home-assistant/home-assistant.io/source/_integrations/reolink.markdown

 ## Initial Setup

 You'll need to configure your new camera/doorbell for your network.
-If you're using a wired LAN this is simple enough.
+If you're using a wired LAN, this is simple enough.
 Simply plug it in and let it use DHCP to set itself up.
-Once it's recognized by your network you can access its configuration with a web browser.
+Once it's recognized by your network, you can access its configuration with a web browser.

-If you prefer to use Wi-Fi, especially if you want to retrict it to a local IoT network, [here's a quick way to get it connected](https://www.reddit.com/r/reolink/comments/hjn5be/how_to_connect_wifi_without_an_app/).
+If you prefer to use Wi-Fi, especially if you want to restrict it to a local IoT network, [here's a quick way to get it connected](https://www.reddit.com/r/reolink/comments/hjn5be/how_to_connect_wifi_without_an_app/).
 Simply create a QR code with the following XML string:

     <QR><S>ssid</S><P>password</P><C>last4</C></QR>

 Use the `ssid` and `password` of your IoT network.
-The `last4` is the last 4 digits of the QR code used for the Reolink setup - it's printed under the QR code or simply scan the QR code and grab the last 4 digites.
+The `last4` is the last 4 digits of the QR code used for the Reolink setup.
+It's printed under the QR code.
+You can also scan the QR code and grab the last 4 digits.

 Then power up the camera while pointing it at the QR code.
 It takes about a minute to initialize, read the QR code, and attach.